Explore the Area

 Brand new to the Education and Visitor’s Center is the Explorium.
 Did you ever want to know what it is like to step inside a glacier?
 Or experience what it might have felt like during the last Ice Age?
 A new exhibit at the Horicon Marsh is designed to do just that.
 A few steps inside the Explorium can take you back 10,000 years.
 “You get the feeling of it actually being cold, like you’re walking into a glacier,” said Liz Herzmann, Horicon Marsh Wildlife Educator.
 Herzmann says the chill in the air is for effect.
 “We even have smells of what a mammoth might smell like,” said Herzmann.
 The new Explorium exhibit takes a look at the history of the marsh, from the Ice Age, to the wetlands of today.
 “We lift these boards and it releases water, and that’s how we can drain some of the impoundments at the marsh,” said Herzmann as she demonstrated a water control structure.
 Tools of the trade are on display.
 People are asked to look, and touch.
 “One of our goals through the Explorium is to educate people about Horicon Marsh, but doing it in a way where they don’t know they’re learning,” said Herzmann.
 Park leaders say the experience is designed to go beyond the Explorium and the nature center.
 Visitors are encouraged to take what they learned inside, outside.
 “We have about five miles of hiking trails that go through different portions of the marsh.
 Those trails go through a variety of different habitats, wetlands of course, but also your prairies, and your forested areas that are around the marsh as well.”
 The $3.7 million project opened August 2015. http://fox11online.com/news/local/fox-cities/explorium-at-horicon-marsh-set-to-open

 Excellent paddling opportunities are available in the Horicon Marsh.
 Winding channels, open water and expansive wetlands are yours to explore.
-Canoe and Kayak rentals are available from Blue Heron Landing, about four blocks from the inn.
+Canoes and Kayaks are available for free.
+They are on a first come first serve basis and are located about four blocks from the inn at Bowling Green Park.
 The gentle current you’ll find on the Rock river and in the Horicon Marsh makes it ideal for paddling.
-We are happy to make arrangements for you.
-Please inquire.
-There are also numerous pontoon and bird watching tours available from Blue Heron Landing, as well as their famous sunset cruises on Saturdays in the summer.
+The Horicon Marsh Education and Visitor center is a great place to visit.
+Sign up for one their hikes and let the experts show you how to spot the many birds.

 The Wild Goose State Trail runs for 34 miles along the western edge of the Horicon Marsh.
 The crushed limestone path runs along a former railroad grade, making the trail suitable for all types of bicycles.
 The trail runs from Fond du Lac to Clyman Junction.
 The trail is less than 2 miles outside of Horicon.
 Bicycling – Walking – Hiking – Jogging and Cross-Country Skiing are permitted year round on the main trail.
 Additional bicycling is available on county roads around the perimeter of the Horicon Marsh.
 Also many bike trails and cross country skiing trails are located throughout the Horicon Marsh.
 Dodge County Tourism